ReactiveCocoa/ReactiveCocoa/README.md

 Instead, sbscribables for a KVO property send the `completed` event when the observing object is deallocated.
 This tears down the subscribable and its subscribers.

 ### Disposables
-The `-[RACSubscriber subscribe:]` method returns a `RACDisposable`.
+The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
 The disposable encapsulates the tasks necessary to clean up the subscription.
 You can call `-dispose` on a disposable to end your subscription.

 ## Async